 When I tested this recipe, the combination of smoky edges and tangy jalapeños made it an instant keeper.
-It’s one of those easy griddle side dishes you can pair with just about anything.
-This flat top sweet potato recipe works for dinner with grilled meats, tucked into a warm salad, or as a quick snack while you’re “checking for doneness.”
+It is one of those easy griddle side dishes you can pair with just about anything.

-I love it with Blackstone veggie sides like my Blackstone Broccoli, Roasted Grape Tomatoes, or Marinated Skirt Steak on the Blackstone.
+I love it with Blackstone Broccoli, Roasted Grape Tomatoes, and Marinated Skirt Steak on the Blackstone.

 - Ground cumin: Substitute ground coriander or chili powder for a different twist.